 Baldwin Goes Where No Man has Gone Before

-Now being simple isn't a criticism, some of the best movies ever made were simple and being a TV movie isn't a criticism because there are good TV movies.
-Unfortunately TV movies rarely make for good disaster movies because they don't have the budget to deliver the special effects and action and that is certainly one of the issues with "Earthstorm".
+Now being simple isn't a criticism, some of the best movies ever made were simple and being a TV movie isn't a criticism either because there are good TV movies.
+Unfortunately TV movies rarely make for good disaster movies because they don't have the budget to deliver the special effect driven action and that is certainly one of the issues with "Earthstorm".
 There are some nice effects which whilst fake, such as meteors crashing down to earth, still look quite good.
-But then unfortunately you get effects which look like they have come out of a computer game especially when it comes to the space shuttle encountering a meteor storm, dodging and ducking its way through it.
+But then unfortunately you also get effects which look like they have come out of a computer game especially when it comes to the space shuttle encountering a meteor storm, dodging and ducking its way through it.

 What this all boils down to is that "Earthstorm" is a bad movie especially when you take it seriously as a disaster movie which is basically "Armageddon" with a few changes.
 But when you stop trying to take it seriously and allow yourself to laugh at how bad it is you will be entertained.